konflux-ci/multi-arch/ibm/FINDINGS.md

 In the long term we need to establish a robust process of generating and distributing RHEL-based AMIs for all relevant clouds.

+## POD VM images may be tightly coupled with the CAA version

+We spent a great deal of time building and trying various POD VM images, only to repeatedly encounter the same networking issue.
+Ultimately the root cause was that the CAA image we were using was from OSC 1.8 while our POD VM images were built from the sources for OSC 1.9.
+Using the (pre-released at the time) OSC 1.9 CAA images finally resolved the issue.